diclophis/Age-Of-Discovery/iPhone/AgeOfDiscovery/README.markdown

-* YOUR QUEST
+# Your Quest

 Your ancestors once enjoyed the luxuries of nobility until disaster reduced them to poverty and obscurity.
 To win Uncharted Waters you must gain fortune and fame through bold adventures, and restore your family name to honor.

-Earn Gold
+## Earn Gold

 Start off trading with nearby ports.
 Discover where to buy and sell goods to make the best profit.

-Gain Fame
+## Gain Fame

 To gain fame on the high seas you must...

   1. Invest in distant ports and gain allies for Portugal.
   2. Fight Spanish and Turkish fleets.
   3. Rescue people in distress.
   4. Discover mysterious ports.

-Rise in Rank
+## Rise in Rank

 As your reputation grows the King of Portugal may get word of your travels.
 If you can satisfy the King's requests, he will honor you with a new rank.
 Keep your eye on the Duke's title!

-Prepare for the Worst!
+## Prepare for the Worst!

 Treat your crew fairly and they will sail you safely through many adventures.
 But, as their captain you must be protected.
 Your family will never be restored to glory if you go down with your fleet!
 Stock your ships well; your